 The fact that you’re a manager or an architect or a founder at our company doesn’t mean anything inside Apache communities

 Justin Erenkrantz - OSBC 2010

 - Voting, communication and consensus techniques

-- Define many terms (it was still the early days of explaining the Apache Way)
+- Defined many ASF terms (it was still the early days of explaining the Apache Way)

 - FOSS communities value group contributors, not lone wolves